14 Productivity Tools That Save Time and Energy

 Missed a phone call?
 No worries, it’s already in your inbox.
 PhoneTag converts voice messages to text format and sends it to your phone or email.
 Now you can quickly grasp the topic of a missed phone call and gather information without listening to the whole message.
 That really increases your productivity score.

 Another nice thing about having your phone calls converted to text messages is that you can archive the information and reduce the worry about forgetting the content of the conversation.
-If you prefer to listen the messages instead, there is an MP3 file attached to every text message.
+If you prefer to listen to the messages instead, there is an MP3 file attached to every text message.

 Price: starting from $9.99/month